xEsk/NSRegEx/README.md

 External libraries
 ==================

-No external libraries are needed.
+No external libraries are required.